BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'plan mbc connectivity setup for each bank', gaining insight or progressing in your evaluation.

-## Prepare test plan and data for customer-specific scenarios <!-- dc-card: {"label": ["explore phase"], "cardName": "Prepare test plan and data for customer-specific scenarios"} dc-card -->
+## Prepare test plan and data for customer-specific scenarios

 ### Prepare test plan and data for customer-specific scenarios